jbferet/prospect/paper/paper.md

 PROT: proteins; CBC: carbon based constituents;
 BROWN: brown pigments).\label{table:1}

-The inversion procedure is based on the function `fmincon` implemented in the package `pracma`.
-`fmincon` is an optimization algorithm aiming at finding the minimum of multivariable functions with nonlinear constraints.
+The inversion procedure is based on an optimization algorithm aiming at finding the minimum of multivariable functions with nonlinear constraints.